section-engineering-education/engineering-education/content/articles/top-5-docker-logging-practices/index.md

 - The independence of applications from containers and the host is a plus.

  |
-- You may have to forward logs to a remote storage or configure a persistent data volume to prevent data loss.
+- You may have to forward logs to remote storage or configure a persistent data volume to prevent data loss.

  |